compbiocore/cbc-documentation-templates/docs/mkdocs.md

   - Documentation: 'mkdocs.md'
 ```

+!!! tip
+    Go to [Markdows Extensions for Material](https://squidfunk.github.io/mkdocs-material/extensions/admonition/) to see detailed information on how to use some of the extensions
+    listed in `markdown_extensions` above.

 ## Deployment

 Documentation is deployed continuously with [Travis CI](https://travis-ci.org/), so you don't need to install MkDocs,